kyma-project/kyma/docs/application-connector/docs/03-05-pass-access-token-in-request-header.md

 ## Passing the access token

-If the user is already authenticated to the service deployed on Kyma, the access token can be passed in a custom `Access-token` header.
-If the Application Connector detects that the custom header is present, instead of obtaining a new token, it passes the received one as a `Bearer` token in the `Authorization` header.
+If the user is already authenticated to the target API, the access token can be passed in a custom `Access-token` header.
+The value of  the header is of the form `Bearer {token}`.
+If the Application Connector detects that the custom header is present, instead of performing authorization steps, it removes `Access-token` header, and passes the received value in the `Authorization` header.

 ## Example